 Are you trying to figure out if a blog post versus a category page versus another blog post are YMYL content?
 A good rule of thumb with this question is to ask yourself whether most people would consult friends for information on these topics in casual conversations — if this is the case, then you likely aren’t dealing with YMYL content.
 However, your content would be YMYL content if most people who are seeking the information would go to an expert for insight on these topics.
 This specific type of content would harmfully affect people if the information was inaccurate.

-Simply put, EAT stands for expertise, authority, and trust.
-EAT (or E-A-T) has been a burgeoning strategy for Google for some time now, and the search engine has begun to emphasize EAT more and more.
-With so much content on the Internet, it’s vital that you incorporate EAT into your content strategy.
+Simply put, EEAT stands for expertise, experience, authority, and trust.
+EEAT (or E-E-A-T) has been a burgeoning strategy for Google for some time now, and the search engine has begun to emphasize EEAT more and more.
+With so much content on the Internet, it’s vital that you incorporate facets of EEAT into your content strategy.
 Furthermore, search engines such as Google have triggers to understand that if a blog post or webpage of any sort is written by an expert who has authority and can then be trusted, then that piece of content is likely to be linked to YMYL.

 To no longer belabor the point, and to simplify further than just knowing it stands for expertise, authority, and trust, we’re breaking EAT down here.